 Middlesex County is committed to innovation in public sector service delivery with improvements that create positive applicant experiences and help businesses, locate, launch, and grow.

-Working in partnership with local municipalities, Middlesex County has launched a new digital planning application system to improve the application experience through the following benefits:
+Working in partnership with local municipalities, Middlesex County is launching a new digital planning application system to improve the application experience through the following benefits: